ga4gh/data-security/AAI/AAIConnectProfile.md

     except for accommodating for `exp` timestamps to be represented as indicated above.

+#### Conformance for Token Container Issuers

+1. Token Container Issuers are used to re-sign GA4GH Claims Tokens, nominally JWTs, that contain Embedded Tokens.

+2. Token Container Issuers do not need to be a be a OIDC provider, and MAY provide a .well-known endpoint that doesn't conform to the OIDC Discovery specification for ease of finding signing keys.

+    1. Token Container Issuers MAY be AAI Clients, Clearinghouses or Brokers.

+3. Token Containers themselves are JWTs that contain Embedded Tokens.
+Token Containers use this format [User Info Format](#claims-sent-to-data-holder-by-a-broker-via-userinfo) as a signed JWT.

+    1. It is RECOMMENDED for Token Containers to conform to the <https://tools.ietf.org/html/rfc7515> (JWS) Specification.

-#### Conformance for Claim Clearinghouses (consuming Access Tokens to give access to data)
+#### Conformance for Claim Clearinghouses (consuming Access Tokens  or Token Containers to give access to data)

 1. Claim Clearinghouses MUST trust at least one Broker.

     1. Claim Clearinghouses MAY trust more than one Broker

-    2. The responsibility of risk assessment of a Broker is on the Claim Clearinghouse to trust an access token.
-RECOMMENDED to trust the minimum set of Brokers required to obtain the access token payload.
+    2. The responsibility of risk assessment of a Broker is on the Claim Clearinghouse to trust a token.

+2. Claim Clearinghouses MUST process access tokens to access a Broker's `/userinfo` to get access to GA4GH Claims OR MUST process Token Containers and their Embedded Tokens.

-2. Claim Clearinghouses MUST either check the validity of the access token or treat the access token as opaque.
+    1. For access token flows, Claim Clearinghouses MUST either check the validity of the access token or treat the access token as opaque.

         1. If treating the token as a JWT a Claim Clearinghouse:

-        1. Even though JWTs are expected to be submitted against /userinfo, a Claim Clearinghouse SHOULD check the Token’s signature via JWKS or having stored the public key.
+            1. Even though JWTs are expected to be submitted against a Broker's `/userinfo`, a Claim Clearinghouse SHOULD check the Token’s signature via JWKS or having stored the public key.

                 1. A metadata URL (.well-known URL) SHOULD be used here to use the jwks_uri parameter.

             2. MUST check `iss` attribute to ensure a trusted Broker has generated the token.

                 1. If evaluating an Embedded Token, trust MUST be established based on the signer of the Embedded Token itself.
 In Claim Clearinghouses participating in open federation, the Claim Clearinghouse does not necessarily have to trust the Broker that